World Bank President David Malpass to step down early - KTVZ

 Yellen also noted his commitment to “ensuring a smooth transition” and said the United States is looking forward to a “transparent, merit-based and swift nomination” for the next World Bank president.

-The opening also provides an opportunity for President Joe Biden to nominate an official who can implement the administration’s green energy vision.
+The opening also provides an opportunity for President Joe Biden to nominate an official who can implement the administration’s green energy vision and help combat climate change while lowering energy costs for families.

 The-CNN-Wire